noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 ![topics]({{ site.url }}/images/70s.png)

-With the more contemporary topic changes to more empowering language, I am interested to see how much longer this style exists, because to me it feels a bit more objectifying than empowering, and out of curiosity I looked at the most recent covers at the time of this analysis:
+With the more contemporary topic changes to more empowering language, I am interested to see how much longer this style persists, because to me it feels a bit more objectifying than empowering, and out of curiosity I looked at the most recent covers at the time of this analysis:

 ![topics]({{ site.url }}/images/modern.png)

 These are March and April’s covers from this year (2019).
-We have a pizza front and center, and the first cover with multiple people since the 60s, so it does seem that the mold is starting to break down.
+In one, we have a pizza front and center, and the other is the first cover with multiple people since the 1960s.
+It does seem the mold is starting to break down.

-In using data to understand text and graphic changes, I was more able to answer my final question:
+In using data to understand text and graphic changes, I was able to answer my final question:

-Are magazines like Cosmo a reflection of changes in attitudes towards women or an influencer thereof?
+Are magazines like Cosmo merely a reflection of changes in attitudes towards women over time, or are they driving the changes in those attitudes?

 The answer is likely both.
-We can see the changes in Cosmo’s topics correlate highly with the different waves of feminism [show that here] and likely it played a part in making sexual empowerment mainstream, but if the society were not already moving in that direction, then the magazines wouldn’t sell.
+We can see the changes in Cosmo’s topics correlate highly with the different waves of feminism, and, likely, the magazine played a part in making sexual empowerment mainstream.
+But if society were not already moving in that direction, then the magazines wouldn’t sell.
 I think that they want to be seen as pushing the boundaries and empowering women, but not to a level that is close to the most progressive feminist thinkers.

-Overall, my takeaway was that we are continuing to see growth and changes societies acceptance and support of the autonomy and individuality of women in the material that is meant to attract and portray us.
+Overall, my research convinced me that we are continuing to see growth and changes in society’s acceptance and support for the autonomy and individuality of women, and that these changes are reflected in the commercial reading material that is meant to attract and portray us.